jerrypan90/Fetch_YouTube_API-react/README.md

 # YouTube API Fetch App
-This is a web app built using React to do fetch API from YouTube.
+This is a web app built using React to fetch API from YouTube.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-You will need require **npm** and you can install it [here](https://nodejs.org/en/)
+You will need **npm** and you can install it [here](https://nodejs.org/en/)

 ## Installing
 1. Fork this repo